snowdriftcoop/snowdrift/CONTRIBUTING.md

 [Unobtrusive JavaScript].
 Use of NoScript should never cause a broken experience.
 All our JavaScript should be recognized by the FSF's [LibreJS plugin].

-Although we haven't used them as of January 2016, we have considered [GHCJS] and [PureScript] as options for more Haskell-connected ways to generate JavaScript.
+Although we haven't used them as of May 2018, we have considered [GHCJS] and [PureScript] as options for more Haskell-connected ways to generate JavaScript.
 If contributors want to work with either of those, we would happily accept that.
 [Yesod JavaScript Options] explains further about those or other possibilities.

 ## Learning resources and helpful tools